EddieEldridge/dac-ago-docs/content/features/index.md

 - New Ruffians model by Lerynian
 - New, more lore friendly model for Sellswords by Lerynian
-- New 'Warg' unit comprised soley of wild wargs with no riders
+- New 'Warg Pack' unit comprised soley of wild wargs with no riders

 {{< gallery match="images/rebels/*" sortOrder="asc" loadJQuery=true rowHeight="200" margins="5" thumbnailHoverEffect="enlarge" thumbnailResizeOptions="1920x1080 q100 Lanczos" showExif=true previewType="blur" embedPreview="true" >}}